Board of Directors

-Currently, he is Chair of the Special Liquidations Committee of the Bank of Greece and Member of the Board of the Hellenic Company of Assets and Participations (HCAP).
+Currently, he is Chair of the Special Liquidations Committee of the Bank of Greece.

 Mr. Theodoros-Achilleas Vardas is a Member of the Board of Directors of HELLENIC PETROLEUM since 2003.
 He also serves as Vice Chairman of the BoD of EKO SA, the Group’s marketing company.

 He was born in Athens in 1950.
 He has a Degree in Chemical Engineering from the Swiss Federal Institute of Technology in Zurich and a Ph.D. from the Systems Engineering Department of the same institute.